 You can also adjust your account settings before generating tax reports.
-This lets you adjust your home country, currency, and if you consider certain sources like airdrops or mining as income.
+This allows you to adjust your home country, currency, and income sources such as airdrops or mining.

 Once you choose your cost basis method and import transactions, Koinly can create several tax reports automatically:

 - Form 8949 and Schedule D: Form 8949 is for the Sales and Dispositions of Capital Assets and is critical for filing crypto taxes.
 You then include net capital gains and losses on Form Schedule D.

 - Income Report: This includes income from sources like airdrops, forks, mining, and staking.

 - Capital Gains Report: A breakdown of your short- and long-term capital gains, including exactly when you sold specific assets, the original cost, and your proceeds.

 - End-Of-Year Holdings: This report is helpful in the event you’re audited since it outlines your cryptocurrency holdings at year's end.